lborgman/mm4i/README.md

 If you find some views more useful you can bookmark them.
 If you give the bookmarks name they will be there the next time you start editing the mindmap.

+### Summary mindmap from a link with AI
+You can use the major AI:s to get a mindmap from a link.
+It is like asking the AI for a summary of a link you give it, but you get the summary in the form of a mindmap.

+If you install this app it will show up as a share target.
+Use this to get a summary mindmap.

 ### Sync and Backup
 There is currently no built in backup.
 And the mindmaps are only stored on your device (in your web browser, actually).